agdolla/castle-www-wireframes/README.md

 #### Chat Window

 - Imagine the bottom right allows for emojis/stickers.
-- Top right settings allow you to turn a chat into a group, delete the chat.
 - I'd like to be able to start a game session with a group.

 ## Ideas